LeonardoZV/spark-connectors/spark-connectors-aws-sqs/README.md

 A custom connector for Apache Spark that sends messages to AWS SQS.

-It supports the [SQS Extended Client](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-s3-messages.html) to manage large message payloads, from 256 KB and up to 2 GB.
+It supports the [AWS SQS Extended Client](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-s3-messages.html) to manage large message payloads, from 256 KB and up to 2 GB.

 It currently supports the following spark operations:
 - batch write operation.